 \subsection{Result on Public Content-aware Layout Dataset}

-\textbf{Dataset Description} As mentioned in Section~\ref{related_work}, content-aware layout generation, as a new task, has only received attention since around 2020, and related research is still in its early stages.
+\textbf{Dataset Description} As mentioned in Section~\ref{related_work}, content-aware layout generation, is still in its early stages.
 For learning this task, a corresponding background image and the coordinates of ground-truth layout bounding boxes are needed.
-We extensively investigated datasets published in the past literature to verify the model's performance on the general content-aware layout generation task.
-Available public datasets and baselines are listed in Tab.~\ref{tab_dataset}.
+We extensively investigated datasets published in previous literature.
+Available public datasets are listed in Tab.~\ref{tab_dataset}.

-CGL dataset~\cite{CGL_GAN}, one of the pioneering content-aware collections, comprises 60548 training samples and 1000 test samples collected from e-commerce platforms.
+CGL dataset~\cite{CGL_GAN}, one of the pioneering content-aware poster layout collections, comprises 60,548 training samples and 1,000 test samples collected from e-commerce platforms.
 The design elements are divided into 4 categories: logo, text, underlay, and embellishment.
-The class labels and bounding boxes of elements for each poster in the training set are annotated manually, while the test set includes only the background image.
-Techniques like image inpainting~\cite{LaMa} and saliency detection~\cite{PFPN} are needed to get additional visual information.
-Recognizing the limitations of the CGL dataset, particularly its repetitive content and scarcity of complex layouts featuring over ten elements, Hsu et al.~\cite{PosterLayout} introduces PosterLayout, offering 9974 poster-layout pairs for training and 905 background images for testing.
-LayoutDETR~\cite{LayoutDETR} contributes an ad banner dataset with multi-modal information, containing 7,672 samples divided into training and testing subsets in a 9:1 ratio.
-The background images are either from the Pitt Image Ads Dataset or Google Image, and the bounding boxes, categories, and text contents are extracted by OCR automatically.
-But different from CGL and PosterLayout, this dataset contains banners of multi-resolutions.
+The class labels and the bounding boxes of the elements for each poster in the training set are manually annotated, while the test set only includes the background image.
+Techniques such as image inpainting~\cite{LaMa} and saliency detection~\cite{PFPN} are needed to obtain additional visual information.
+Recognizing the limitations of the CGL dataset, particularly its repetitive content and scarcity of complex layouts featuring over ten elements, Hsu et al.~\cite{PosterLayout} introduce PosterLayout, offering 9,974 poster-layout pairs for training and 905 background images for testing.
+LayoutDETR~\cite{LayoutDETR} contributes an ad banner dataset with multi-modal information, containing 7,672 samples divided into training and testing subsets in a 9: 1 ratio.
+The background images are either from the Pitt Image Ads dataset or Google Image, and the bounding boxes, categories, and text content are automatically extracted by OCR automatically.
+However, unlike CGL and PosterLayout, this dataset contains banners with multi-resolutions.
 The YouTube~\cite{HPCVTG} dataset is another newly proposed dataset focusing on video thumbnail generation.
 The design elements are images and texts extracted from the original video, and the ground-truth layouts are generated using an evolution algorithm with hand-crafted design principles as objectives.